There was an error with your log in

 • Taking lessons (dance, language, music, sport…)

-• Shopping in privately-owned businesses
+• Shopping in privately-owned businesses, eating at privately-owned restaurants

 • Taking guided tours

-Avoid transactions with Cuban Government entities on this Prohibited List.
+• Avoid transactions with Cuban Government entities on this Prohibited List.
 The most important thing is to avoid the hotels and shops listed.
 For example, most 5-star hotels are prohibited so you wouldn’t want to make purchases there.
+Document your activities and transactions in a ledger or travel journal and maintain the records and receipts for 5 years.

-If you are not a U.S. citizen or are not traveling via the U.S., please check the entry requirements for your country.
+If you are not a US citizen or are not traveling via the US, please check the entry requirements for your country.
 Keep in mind that the tourist visa—also called the Cuban Tourist Card—is a must.
 Apply through the Cuban Embassy or Consulate closest to you.

 • To get to your Cuba adventure, fly into Havana Airport (HAV).
 Airport shuttle to Havana is included, even if you arrive in Cuba prior to Day 1 of the tour, as long as you arrange your pre-tour accommodation through your guides.
 At 6 pm, the guide will meet with those who have already arrived and go for an optional dinner.